Jacques44/node-red-contrib-bigtail/README.md

 # node-red-contrib-bigtail

 "Tail" for Big Nodes.
-This nodes captures several payloads and build a buffer of the last needed messages with or not size limit
+This node captures several payloads and build a buffer of the last needed messages with or not size limit

 ![alt tag](https://cloud.githubusercontent.com/assets/18165555/15455823/d4666a48-205f-11e6-8a46-a508159a5475.png)